Aiosa/SurvivalShooterExtension/README.md

 * Green will increase player maximum health without healing (visually player will lost some health)

 There is chance that enemy will drop one of the kit upon death.

+## Monster defence ##
+Author: Lukáš Sučák

+Defend your base against enemies.
+The enemies target either you, the player or your base (the broken robot behind you) depending on who is closer.
+The base has more HP, but if either of you or the base runs out of HP, the game is over.

+**Special enemies**
+Mushroom - if you kill mushroom, two little shrooms spawn.
+Fire Monster - if you kill it, the head explodes.
+It will hurt you if you stand too close.